mpdrescher/greek-keyboard/README.md

 # greek-keyboard
 Copy greek letters from a list to the system clipboard.

-Just compile and run the java File.
+Just compile and run the java file.
 Very quick and dirty.